maxhoesel-ansible/ansible-collection-borgbackup/roles/borgmatic/README.md

 #### About ssh_command and custom parameters

-This role uses borgmatics `ssh_command` setting to pass the required parameters for using a custom key and known_hosts file.
+This role uses borgmatics `ssh_command` (config section: `storage`) setting to pass the required parameters for using a custom key and known_hosts file.
 As such, special care is needed when manually settings this parameter (`borgmatic_storage_ssh_command`).
 If you leave this value undefined, this role will take care of everything for you, but if you want to add custom parameters and still use this roles SSH management capabilities, you **must** include the following snippets: